 Supporting Tribal Courts and Tribal Sovereignty

-- The Department’s Environment and Natural Resources Division litigates in support of tribal sovereignty.
+- ENRD also regularly litigates in support of tribal sovereignty.
 For example, in Water Wheel Camp Recreation Area, Inc. v.
-Gary LaRance, the Department successfully supported tribal court jurisdiction to exclude non-Indians from tribal land.
+Gary LaRance, the department successfully supported tribal court jurisdiction to exclude non-Indians from tribal land.
 The Ninth Circuit’s ruling will help address long-standing problems with non-Indians encroaching on tribal lands and provides strong precedent in support of tribal courts.

-- In the Supreme Court case of Hogan v.
-Kaltag Tribal Council and the Ninth Circuit case of Parks v.
-Native Village of Minto, the Department helped successfully support the inherent sovereignty of Alaska Native village tribal courts to adjudicate child custody matters.
+- In the Supreme Court case Hogan v.
+Kaltag Tribal Council and the Ninth Circuit case Parks v.
+Native Village of Minto, the department helped successfully support the inherent sovereignty of Alaska Native village tribal courts to adjudicate child custody matters.

-- The Indian Resources Section of the Department’s Environmental and Natural Resources Division (ENRD) continued to assert water rights claims for the benefit of tribes in order to secure safe and reliable drinking water for tribes, as well as water for sanitation, economic development, and other purposes.
-In particular, ENRD contributed to six landmark Indian water rights settlements and corresponding statutes which, when fully implemented, will resolve complex and contentious water rights issues in New Mexico, Arizona, Montana, and Nevada.
-The Department also successfully defended claims for the benefit of the Klamath Tribes in the Klamath Basin Adjudication in Oregon.
-The Oregon court affirmed sufficient water rights to support productive habitat for fish, wildlife, and edible plants on the Klamath Reservation in southern Oregon.
-ENRD remains involved in 29 complex water rights adjudications in nearly every western state.
+- ENRD’s Indian Resources Section continues to assert water rights claims for the benefit of tribes in order to secure safe and reliable drinking water for tribes, as well as water for sanitation, economic development and other purposes.
+For example, the department successfully argued that the Agua Caliente Band of Cahuilla Indians’ federal reserved water rights include groundwater.
+Further, the department contributed to six landmark Indian water rights settlements and corresponding statutes which, when fully implemented, will resolve complex and contentious water rights issues in New Mexico, Arizona, Montana and Nevada.
+The department also successfully defended claims for the benefit of the Klamath Tribes in the Klamath Basin Adjudication in Oregon; for the Confederated Tribes of the Yakama Nation in the Yakima River Basin in Washington; and the Pyramid Lake Paiute Tribe in Nevada.
+The department remains involved in 29 complex water rights adjudications in nearly every western state.

-- One way in which ENRD incorporates environmental justice principles into its tribal cases is by working with tribal members to address pollution on their lands.
-For example, the Department worked closely with members of the Ute Indian Tribe in reaching a consent decree that resolved Clean Air Act violations at five natural gas compressor stations on the Uintah and Ouray Reservation in Utah.
-Under the settlement, defendant QEP Field Services (formerly Questar Gas Management Co.) will fund a Tribal Clean Air Trust Fund that will fund beneficial environmental projects on the Reservation.
+- The department is committed to the principles of environmental justice, including for tribal communities and has incorporated environmental justice principles into its cases by working with tribal members to address pollution on their lands.
+For example, ENRD worked closely with members of the Ute Indian Tribe in reaching a consent decree that resolved Clean Air Act violations at five natural gas compressor stations on the Uintah and Ouray Reservation in Utah.
+Under the settlement, defendant QEP Field Services, formerly Questar Gas Management Company, will fund a Tribal Clean Air Trust Fund that will fund beneficial environmental projects on the Reservation.
 In addition, the defendant will pay a $3.6 million penalty and install pollution controls that will reduce emissions.